Mapxus/mapxus-map-sample-android/MIGRATE.md

 ## Introduction

-** This document is about how to migrate to MapxusMap Android SDK 4.0.0 **
+This document is about how to migrate to latest Mapxus Map Android SDKs.

 ## Guidance

 ### Step1: Set AndroidX Support

-Please refer to Google about Migrating to AndroidX documentation and set AndroidX Support. https://developer.android.google.cn/jetpack/androidx/migrate
+Please refer to Google about Migrating to AndroidX documentation and set AndroidX Support. [https://developer.android.google.cn/jetpack/androidx/migrate](https://developer.android.google.cn/jetpack/androidx/migrate)

-### Step2: Change version of MapxusMap Android SDK
+### Step2: Change version of mapxusmap dependency declaration

 Notice:

-** In the past , you are reminded to add mapbox dependency .
-Since version 4.0.0 ，it is not recommend that add mapbox dependency in your application .
-If you want to use some functions of mapbox, we have included the mapbox API in the SDK .**
+**In older versions, you need to explicitly add mapbox dependency in order to use mapxusmap sdk properly.
+Since version 4.0.0, we have already defined mapbox dependencies as [transitive dependencies](https://docs.gradle.org/current/userguide/dependency_management_terminology.html#sub:terminology_transitive_dependency).
+As a result, you only need to declare mapxusmap dependency and use mapbox sdk as usual.**

-Old version
+Old version dependencies declaration:
 ```
 //mapbox
 "com.mapbox.mapboxsdk:mapbox-android-sdk:7.32"